slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 Note that there are a few more non-node-related things you need to do to make your extension work.
 Check out the full source at https://github.com/joelrbrandt/brackets-simple-node

+### Other Examples

+The "StaticServer" extension in "src/extensions/default/StaticServer" in the main Brackets repo is a more complicated example.

 How to Debug
 ------------